Earn a Certificate of Achievement

 Learn advanced features of Word such as formatting, footnotes, and tables.
 Prerequisite: Understanding Windows Concepts, Exploring Windows, Word 1 or CCVIP staff approval.

 Microsoft’s Personal Information Manager includes an email application, a calendar, task manager, contact manager and has note taking and journal capabilities.
-In this class, students will learn the most commonly used and accessible parts of Outlook: sorting the email message list, composing new messages; spell checking/proofreading; replying, forwarding, adding contacts, working with attachments; changing views; creating message rules; creating a contact group; and working with the calendar.
-Prerequisite: Word 2 or CCVIP staff approval.
+In Level 1, students will learn to navigate the most commonly used and accessible parts of Outlook email: sorting the email message list, composing new messages; spell-checking and proofreading; replying, forwarding, adding contacts, working with attachments; changing views; managing junk mail; managing folders; creating a contact group.
+Prerequisite: Using Word: Level 2 or CCVIP staff approval.

 Use Internet Explorer to browse the Web, Gmail to send e-mail, and take advantage of multiple Web-based resources.
 Prerequisite: Exploring Windows, Word 2, or CCVIP staff approval.